 When it comes to loyalty and dependability, ESTPs actually take this more seriously than most.
 When ESTPs love someone and commit themselves to that person, there’s literally nothing that they wouldn’t do to protect them.
 They are deeply loyal once they make a commitment, but because they take their commitments so seriously they don’t make them until they are 100% sure it’s the right decision for them.

 INTJs are often misunderstood simply because there are so few of them around.
 Making up only 2.1% of the US population, they understand the world in a fundamentally different way than most other types.
-While the rest of the world looks first to tangible facts and concrete data, INTJs follow symbols and underlying meanings first.
-Others tend to be skeptical of their insights and ask questions like, “what concrete facts do you have to back up this idea?”, “what tangible evidence do you have that this is going to happen?”.
-Thankfully, INTJs have an auxiliary thinking process that adds strategic wisdom and factual clarity to their insights over time.
-But they usually have to speak to people through their thinking preference, which is their second-most preferred function, rather than their intuition, which is their most preferred.
-This can be frustrating for them, but it allows them to be persuasive and motivating.
+While the rest of the world looks first to tangible data, INTJs follow symbols and underlying meanings first.
+Others tend to be skeptical of their insights, asking questions like, “What concrete facts do you have to back up this idea?”
+“What tangible evidence do you have that this is going to happen?”

 Related: 10 Things That Terrify INTJs

 INFJs, like INTJs, are often misunderstood simply because they are so few in number.
 Making up a mere 1.5% of the US population, INFJs see the world in a different way than most other types do.
 While most people trust in concrete, tangible data, INFJs trust symbols, insights, and connections that seem to appear out of nowhere.
 An INFJ might suddenly have an “aha!” moment of realization and not be able to describe why or where it came from.
 The rest of the world is skeptical of this.
-They want facts, concrete evidence, and a linear explanation for everything.
+They want details and a linear explanation for everything.
 But the INFJ mind doesn’t come to things linearly.
-Their mind mulls over random bits of data and symbols and meanings until, inexplicably, they reach “the end” before they’ve figured out how they got there.
-It’s only with time and patience that they understand and organize how they got to the end.
+Their mind mulls over random bits of data and symbols and meanings until, inexplicably, they reach a conclusion before they’ve figured out how they got there.
+It’s only with time and patience that they understand and organize how they reached that conclusion.
 Many INFJs report that their insights have been ignored or mocked only for people to realize their mistake much later when what they predicted did actually happen.

 ENFJs can sometimes be misunderstood as meddling, overbearing, or “overly happy” (seriously…apparently being “too happy” is a bad thing).
 Because ENFJs are so driven to understand people, they tend to ask a lot of questions and pursue open, transparent communication.
 The give-and-take of emotional support is one of the ways that they show they care.
 However, other types can be put off by their curiosity and interest.
 They can see the ENFJs interactions as being too intrusive for their comfort.
 ENFJs are usually in tune with other people’s comfort levels and will back off if they feel that they’ve overstepped, but sometimes people will go along with the conversation only to judge them later.